andsontan/xpiks/BUILD.md

 - Install rpmbuild.
 - `mkdir -p ~/rpmbuild/{RPMS,SRPMS,SPECS,BUILD,BUILDROOT,SOURCES}`
-- `tar -czf xpiks-qt.tar.gz xpiks-qt/ tiny-aes/`
+- `tar -czf xpiks-qt.tar.gz xpiks-qt/ tiny-aes/ cpp-libface/ libs/ ssdll/`
-- Drop this source tarball in `~/rpmbuild/SOURCES`
+- Copy this source tarball in `~/rpmbuild/SOURCES`
-- Drop the the spec file found in `xpiks-qt/RPM` folder to `~/rpmbuild/SPECS`
+- Copy the the spec from `xpiks-qt/RPM` folder to `~/rpmbuild/SPECS`
 - `rpmbuild -ba ~/rpmbuild/SPECS/xpiks.spec`
+- It will complain about missing dependecies, you have to install them as well

 ***More***